 \subsection{Approach of this work}

-The work of Ellenberg, Tran, Venkatesh and Westerland has made clear that the asymptotic distribution of extensions of function fields over finite fields is related to the Betti numbers of Hurwitz spaces with large numbers of branch points.
+The work of Ellenberg, Tran, Venkatesh and Westerland has made clear that the asymptotic distribution of extensions of $\mathbb F_q(T)$ is related to the growth of Betti numbers of Hurwitz spaces.
 In this article, we examine closely the asymptotics of their number of connected components, i.e., the ``zeroth homology''.
-The main differences between the approach of \autocite{EVW} and ours are the following: \begin{itemize} \item Let $c$ be a conjugacy class of $G$ which generates $G$.
-The results of \autocite{EVW} depend on the \emph{non-splitting property}: the couple $(G, c)$ is \emph{non-splitting} if for every subgroup $H \subseteq G$ intersecting~$c$, the set $c \cap H$ is a conjugacy class of $H$.
-In the situation of \autocite{EVW}, this hypothesis is satisfied.
+The main differences between the approach of \cite{EVW} and ours are the following: \begin{itemize} \item Let $c$ be a conjugacy class of $G$ which generates $G$.
+The results of \cite{EVW} depend on the \emph{non-splitting property}: the pair $(G, c)$ is \emph{non-splitting} if for every subgroup $H \subseteq G$ intersecting~$c$, the set $c \cap H$ is a conjugacy class of $H$.
+In the situation of \cite{EVW}, this hypothesis is satisfied.
 We are mostly interested in situations where this assumption does not hold.

 We define a numerical invariant measuring the defect of this hypothesis, the \emph{splitting number} (\Cref{defn:splitting-number}), which vanishes exactly when the non-splitting property holds.
-Our main result, \Cref{thm:asymp-comp-main}, shows the importance of the integer in the growth of the number of connected components of Hurwitz spaces.
-This generalizes some of the stabilization results of \autocite{EVW}.
-We also systematically consider the case of multiple conjugacy classes, as was done in \autocite{Tietz}.
+Our main result, \Cref{thm:asymp-comp-main}, shows the importance of that invariant in the growth of the number of connected components of Hurwitz spaces.
+This generalizes some of the stabilization results of \cite{EVW}.
+We also systematically consider the case of multiple conjugacy classes, as was done in \cite{Tietz}.

-Additionally, we describe the leading coefficient of the corresponding counting function. \item In \autocite{EVW}, the focus is on marked branched $G$-covers of the affine line, whereas we consider marked branched $G$-covers of both the affine and projective lines.
-The counting is subtler in the projective case.
+Moreover, we describe the leading coefficient of the corresponding counting function. \item In \cite{EVW}, the focus is on covers of the affine line, whereas we consider marked branched $G$-covers of both the affine and projective lines.
+The counting is subtler in the projective case. \end{itemize}

-In the projective setting, the concatenation of components is a commutative operation, which has let us introduce and study the \emph{spectrum of the ring of components} in \autocite[Chapitre 5]{SegThese}.
-The geometry of this spectrum is related to the numerical invariants introduced here. \end{itemize}